Hempstead (village), New York: Geography

 According to the United States Census Bureau, the village has a total area of 3.7 square miles (9.5 km^{2}), all land.

 The Village of Hempstead differs from the majority of Nassau County as its population density is about 15,000 people per square mile—almost four times that of its neighbor on its northern border, Garden City.

+Climate

+According to the Köppen climate classification, Hempstead has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.